UvA-FNWI/LaTeX/_posts/0000-02-03-structure.md

 <div class="panel-body">
 We see that LaTeX determines the layout itself.
 This is an important concept in LaTeX!
 We determine the layout of the text by structuring it.
-By seperating layout and content
+By separating layout and content

 -   We can focus on the content.
 -   We obtain a consistent layout.